 Using incrementality in marketing, you can isolate conversions directly driven by a specific campaign, separating them from organic sales.
 This approach helps identify the actual impact of your marketing efforts, beyond what would happen naturally.

-What do we mean by organic sales?
+What do we mean by "organic sales"?

-These sales happen because your brand has gained a trusted position in the market over time.
+These are the sales that happen because your brand has gained a trusted position in the market over time.
 Loyal buyers already know how to find you whether or not you run ads.
+You may also have other customers who find you through organic search after you have invested years in SEO.

 These are sales that would happen even if you did not buy ads.
 They happen organically, not because of advertising.